Durable Medical Equipment (DME) providers are facing a familiar challenge.

 The cost is staff burnout, turnover, and stalled growth.

-In DME, service is the true differentiator.
+In the DME industry, service is the true differentiator.

 Patients don’t just remember the product, they remember how quickly it arrived, how clear the instructions were, and how well the provider responded to questions.